 - 1) All regular bus drivers shall have the option of working an accumulated forty (40) hour work week.
 "Accumulated forty (40) hour work week" means the drivers can work up to forty (40) hours at straight time.
 This option does not require the employer to offer trips that would put the driver into overtime.
 If a driver works over forty (40) hours, then normal overtime rates would apply. - 2) Regular drivers will be allowed to abandon either their morning, afternoon, or both of their regular scheduled runs to enable them to accumulate hours based on seniority. - 3) These are "all" trips assigned to CUPE employees; i.e. daytime, evenings, weekends and long trips.
 These trips must be assigned on a seniority basis for all drivers. - 4) Drivers, either regular or temporary, may not work more than five (5) days in a seven (7) day period; i.e. should someone leave a regular posted run and work Saturday and Sunday, they must take two (2) other consecutive days off preceding the Saturday and Sunday weekend run.
-Seven (7) day work period will be Monday to Sunday. - 5) Bus drivers shall not contravene D.O.T. and Motor Vehicle Regulations. - 6) Any bus trip that is predetermined to exceed the forty (40) hour work week, must be offered on a seniority basis for all drivers. - 7) Either party may cancel this Letter of Understanding by giving thirty (30) days' notice in writing to the other party, in which event the terms of the Collective Agreement will apply.

-- 8) If, under this proposal, an error is made by the Employer at the time of assignment resulting in a more junior employee scheduled over a more senior employee, the Employer will not be liable for any compensation.
-The Employer, will upon being so notified, allow the affected senior employee to replace the most junior employee then working. - 9) This Letter of Understanding is effective May 3, 1999.
+Seven (7) day work period will be Monday to Sunday. - 5) Bus drivers shall not contravene D.O.T. and Motor Vehicle Regulations. - 6) Any bus trip that is predetermined to exceed the forty (40) hour work week, must be offered on a seniority basis for all drivers. - 7) Either party may cancel this Letter of Understanding by giving thirty (30) days' notice in writing to the other party, in which event the terms of the Collective Agreement will apply. - 8) If, under this proposal, an error is made by the Employer at the time of assignment resulting in a more junior employee scheduled over a more senior employee, the Employer will not be liable for any compensation.
+The Employer, will upon being so notified, allow the affected senior employee to replace the most junior employee then working.

+This Letter of Understanding is effective May 3, 1999.

-IN WITNESS WHEREOF the parties hereto, by their authorized representatives, have affixed their signatures hereto on this day of , 2020.
+IN WITNESS WHEREOF the parties hereto, by their signatures hereto on this day of Dece ·

-ON BEHALF OF: THE BOARD OF EDUCATION OF SCHOOL DISTRICT NO. 67 (OKANAGAN SKAHA) ON BEHALF OF: CANADIAN UNION OF PUBLIC EMPLOYEES LOCAL 523
+ON BEHALF OF: ON BEHALF OF:

+THE BOARD OF EDUCATION OF SCHOOL DISTRICT NO. 67 CANADIAN UNION OF PUBLIC EMPLOYEES LOCAL 523

+(OKANAGAN SKAHA)

+Jason Corday Tammy Carter

+Assistant Superintendent President

+Nicole Bittante Kyle Clark

+Secretary Treasurer Secretary Treasurer